How to Care for Fleece

 Dear Home-Ec 101,

 I’ve read different thoughts on this, but none that I would consider authoritative.
 So I’m hoping you can help.
 I have a brand new fleece that I actually dropped some decent coin on (read: not Old Navy).
-Actually it’s not all that new, truth be told.
-I just haven’t washed it at all since I bought it *mumble mumble* months ago, because I hate how fleeces look as soon as they start to get pilled up.
-So ideally what I actually need is to spot it for stains, then wash it, and it somehow (magically) come out clean and as soft as the day I bought it.
+Actually, it’s not all that new, truth be told.
+I just haven’t washed it at all since I bought it *mumble mumble* months ago because I hate how fleeces look as soon as they start to get pilled up.
+So ideally what I actually need is to spot it for stains, then wash it, and it somehow (magically) comes out clean and as soft as the day I bought it.
 Is this possible?
 It is black, so I’m much more concern about it staying soft than I am about some already difficult to detect stains.

 Signed,